-This page contains Board Questions and Answers from the CAPE Site category of "Trust".
-This is the Most up to Date Army Study Guide on the internet "The New Army Study Guide.
-This Guide is "The Source for Army Doctrine 2015" and "Army Study Guide 2015".
-It has been designed to assist Soldiers in preparing for Promotion Boards and Competition Boards.
-All the Questions and Answers are directly from Army Publications and are designed in a way for Soldiers to learn these Publications while also preparing for Boards.
-It is also managed and updated frequently to keep up with Changing Army Publications so please inform TOP if there is outdated material so that he can keep the material relevant and updated.
-Also, Please do not hesitate to contact TOP if there is a Board Topic that you would like to see added.
+This page contains Army study guide board questions and answers from the Army CAPE site category of "Trust".
+The purpose is to help Soldiers become better educated and earn quicker Army promotions by assisting in not only their army educations but also their college educations as well.
+The source for Army Doctrine 2015, NCO 2020 and Doctrine 2020.
+The New Army Study Guide.
+This site contains questions and answers for Army boards.
+It has been designed to assist Soldiers in preparing for promotion boards and competition boards.
+All the questions and answers are directly from Army publications and are designed in a way for Soldiers to learn these publications while also preparing for boards.
+It is also managed and updated frequently to keep up with changing army publications so please inform TOP if there is outdated material so that he can keep the material relevant and updated.
+Also, Please do not hesitate to contact TOP if there is a board subject that you would like to see added.

 A: 1.
-Military Expertise; Our Ethical Application of Landpower
+Military Expertise; Our Ethical Application of Landpower.

-2. Honorable Service; Our Noble calling to Service and Sacrifice
+2. Honorable Service; Our Noble calling to Service and Sacrifice.

-3. Trust; The Bedrock of our Profession
+3. Trust; The Bedrock of our Profession.

-4. Esprit de Corps; Our Winning Spirit
+4. Esprit de Corps; Our Winning Spirit.

-5. Stewardship of the Profession; our Long Term Responsibility
+5. Stewardship of the Profession; our Long Term Responsibility.

 2. What is Trust?

 A: Trust is the assured reliance on the character, ability, strength, or truth of someone or something.
-Trust is the Bedrock of our profession and the bedrock of our relationship with the Nation and the American People
+Trust is the Bedrock of our profession and the bedrock of our relationship with the Nation and the American People.

 3. What Four Essential Characteristics of our Profession does Trust reinforce?

 A: 1.
-Military Expertise
+Military Expertise.

-2. Honorable Service
+2. Honorable Service.

-3. Esprit de Corps
+3. Esprit de Corps.

 A: 1.
-Legal Institutional
+Legal Institutional.

 2. Legal Individual.